natepisarski/Cookbook-hs/DOCUMENTATION/Overview.md

 Recipes
 ========
 What is a chef without some delicious recipes?
 A skilled cullinary artisan should be able to make themselves a meal without direction, but what about when the guest he's serving asks for an Exotic meadly of all sorts of junk you've never heard of?
 This is where Recipes comes in.
 Recipes either do not work on Generics fully, or are domain-specific while still working with generics.

-### Detect.hs
-Cookbook.Recipes.Detect (Dt) is a library for using generic symbols for text.
-It has a generic underpinning, which functions interact with to make a defined standard for a "strpex".
-A strpex is a way of defining the "shape" of text, so that algorithms inside of Dt can search for them.

-### DiffStat.hs
-Cookbook.Recipes.DiffStat (Ds) is a library for finding the differences between lists, and recreating the changes that caused the difference between the two original changes.
-If you are familiar with diff and patch on Unix systems, Ds solves the same problem.

 ### Sanitize.hs
 Cookbook.Recipes.Sanitize (Sn) is a library for performing common sanitization techniques on text and lists.
 It can do things like remove doubles from Lists, or move characters to uppercase.